Mexico City Gay Travel

-Since Mexico City has so many gay bars and you’ll need to weed a few out, I’ll start you off with some spots that didn’t impress me.
-I recommend skipping these gay bars, but for different reasons.
+Since Mexico City has so many gay bars, I’ll help you narrow your choices by mentioning some spots that didn’t impress me.

 I checked out Gayta Pussy Bar to see what it’s like, but I can’t say I would return.
 The space is very run down and I didn’t feel comfortable in the crowd.
 There didn’t seem to be any sense of community here.
 The presence shown online did not at all match the reality of the bar.

-A few steps away from Gayta is a place called Macho Dance Bar.
-I don’t have anything negative to say about this place, but I wouldn’t exactly recommend you visit.
-It just seemed a bit rambunctious, but not in a good way.
+A few steps away is a spot called Macho Dance Bar.
+While I don’t have anything specifically negative to say about this place, I wouldn’t exactly recommend it.
+The bar just seemed a bit rambunctious, but not in a good way.

 Mexico City Gay Travel Tips

 Before you head out to any gay bars in Mexico City, make sure you have some personal identification on you.
-Americans are used to this, but Americans are also used to leaving their government ID home when traveling in other countries!
+Just about every bar ‘s bouncer asked for my ID.

-Mexico City is quite safe as long as you don’t pass through any bad areas at night and you don’t dress in any fancy-looking clothes.
-If you find yourself on a deserted street, you probably wouldn’t want to be wearing jewelry or be perceived that you’re carrying lots of cash.
+Mexico City is quite safe as long as you don’t pass through any bad areas at night and you follow the standard traveler safety precautions.

 Unfortunately, Mexico City has a very high homeless population.
 There are people living on the street in just about every neighborhood.
-It is very likely that you will encounter this.
+You’ll likely encounter this.

-Sometimes, if you are sitting in an outdoor bar or restaurant, beggars may approach you.
+Beggars will sometimes approach you if you’re sitting in an outdoor bar or restaurant.
 If you notice them coming toward you, just ask the restaurant to take care of it.
 To avoid this, you can just take seats inside the establishment.

 Using Public Transit

 Trams and subways in Mexico City are cheap and easy to use.
-Although Uber is very cheap, I did use the metro once since it was convenient.
+Although Uber is very cheap, I did use the metro once, since it was convenient.
 A ride only costs five pesos!
-Put some cash through the teller window in the station and they’ll give you a ticket.

-I definitely recommend avoiding public transit in Mexico City after dark.
-It’s better to be on the safe side and take an Uber home than to wander near dimly lit transit stations when there aren’t many people around.
+Avoiding public transit in Mexico City after dark is best.
+It’s better to be on the safe side and take an Uber home than to wander near dimly lit transit stations.

 Lastly, don’t miss the lesser-traveled city of Guadalajara.
 Believe it or not, the gay clubs rival those in Mexico City!